adaptyteam/adapty-docs/versioned_docs/version-2.0/adjust.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [Adjust](https://www.adjust.com/) is one of the leading Mobile Measurement Partner (MMP) platforms, that collects and presents data from marketing campaigns.
-This helps companies see track their campaign performance.
+This helps companies track their campaign performance.

 Adapty provides a complete set of data that lets you track [subscription events](events) from stores in one place.
 With Adapty, you can easily see how your subscribers are behaving, learn what they like, and use that information to communicate with them in a way that's targeted and effective.
 Therefore, this integration allows you to track subscription events in Adjust and analyze precisely how much revenue your campaigns generate.